hikeventures/hikeventures.github.io/_posts/articles/products/2015-10-20-Suunto-Traverse-Ambit3-differences.markdown

 ---

 Need some more inspirations on how to use the Suunto Ambit or Suunto Traverse watch?
 Here is a [trip report](http://www.hikeventures.com/packrafting-Njuoreatnu-Tornetrask-abisko/) from the Swedish mountains where I was wearing the old Suunto Ambit3 on a packrafting trip.

 ---

+The links in this article contain affiliate links.
+If you purchase through the links you help support our blog. <a href="http://www.hikeventures.com/about/" target="_blank">Here</a> you can read on who we are.

+---